Adroiti/docs-for-code-review-tools/RuboCop/Layout-AlignParameters.md

-Pattern: Layout/AlignParameters
+Pattern: Misaligned parameter of multi-line method

 Issue: -

 ## Description

-Here we check if the parameters on a multi-line method call or definition are aligned.
+This cop checks if the parameters on a multi-line method call or definition are aligned.

 ### Example